beobf/movingtogitlab/README.md

 # movingtogitlab
-All repositories have been moved to https://gitlab.com/consultit 's projects.
+All repositories have been moved to [consultit's projects at gitlab](https://gitlab.com/users/consultit/projects gitlab.com consultit's projects).